D76X/Loggers/Notes/IoT.md

    abandon, this also makes it possible to have **Two-Way** communication because either a rejection or acceptance message may be sent back to the Hub.

 ---

+## Models C2D - D2C

+1. The simplest model is that based on three moving parts **AGENT-HUB-MANAGER**.

+   1. The device with the .NET Core app running on it which is called AGENT.
+   2. The IoT Hub that is the piece of cloud infrastructure that seats in the middle.
+   3. The manager .NET Core app that deals with the C2D communication.

+This is a simple model and thanks to the **build in feedback** provided by the classes in **Microsoft.Azure.Device** NuGet pkg you can build a complete C2D-D2C two way architecture.
+However, there are some missing services with this implementation such as

+   1. You must do **correlation** yourself betwen the C2D message and the D2C feedback message by using and storing the message IDs.
+   2. In this message pattern teh device sends the feedback message to the IoT Hub and not to the device directly.
+   3. There is a time laps between sending the message from the MANAGER to the DEVICE through the IoT Hub and getting the feedback message to the MANAGER in the reverse path.

+2. The second method is called **DIRECT METHOD AKA DEVICE METHOD**.

+In this implementation the MANAGER may call a method on the DEVICE as if it were a local service and it can receive feedback immediately.
+This pattern offers some advantage but present also disadvantages.

+#### Advantages

+* provides very high throughput
+* provides immediate direct feedback
+* eliminates the need of correlation of C2D and D2C (feedback) messages via IDs

+#### Disdvantages

+* Only supports AMQO and MQTT transports.
+* This pattern is not suitable for devices that may be off-line because calls on the exposed API on the device will fail.

+---